+The Company and the Board reaffirm their position, which position was confirmed by a majority of the Company's shareholders at the last annual shareholders' meeting.
 By electing the members who make up the Board each year, shareholders grant them a well-defined mandate to supervise the management of the business and internal affairs of the Company.
 One of the main responsibilities of the Board is to oversee the compensation policy of the Company's senior executives with the objective of stimulating profitable return on investments and long term growth.
-The Company believes that the compensation of its executives, including the NEOs, is a complex area that requires thoughtful deliberation over time to arrive at the right mix or balance, and does not lend itself to a direct "for" or "against" vote.
+The Company believes that the compensation of its executives, including the NEOs, is a complex area that requires thoughtful deliberation over time to arrive at the right mix or balance.

 In order to rigorously fulfill its responsibilities, the Board is supported by the Corporate Governance and HR Committee, composed entirely of independent members.
 Each member of the Corporate Governance and HR Committee, whose responsibility includes ensuring that the Company's executive compensation policies and practices are suited to the Company's business, is experienced in executive compensation.
 When making recommendations to the Board of Directors with respect to compensation, the Corporate Governance and HR Committee uses its skills and its knowledge of the Company, its operations and the market in which it evolves, has the benefit of external professional guidance and follows the process described under the section "Compensation Discussion and Analysis".
 With respect to external professional guidance, the Corporate Governance and HR Committee has retained, for over the past ten years, PCI-Perrault Consulting Inc. ("PCI"), an independent compensation consulting firm, for advice relating to the competitiveness and appropriateness of the compensation programs of the Company's executives.
 The services provided by PCI include advice on compensation policies and practices, including base salaries, short and long-term incentive programs and pension benefits.
 The Corporate Governance and HR Committee therefore acts in a rigorous and informed manner.